grafana/grafana/contribute/style-guides/documentation-style-guide.md

 ## Published guides

-For all items that are not covered in this guide, refer to the [Microsoft Style Guide](https://docs.microsoft.com/en-us/style-guide/welcome/) and the [Chicago Manual of Style](https://www.chicagomanualofstyle.org/home.html).
+For all items that are not covered in this guide, refer to the [Google developer documentation style guide](https://developers.google.com/style) and the [Microsoft style guide](https://docs.microsoft.com/en-us/style-guide/welcome/), in that order.

 ## Spelling